AriFordsham/GHCWiki/trac-wiki-misc.md

 # Notes on Trac Wiki formatting

-The GHC Wiki is open to everyone to edit.  **Please help us improve the information here**.
-You can easily do this by editing the wiki directly.
-Just
-[log in](/trac/ghc/trac/ghc/login) as user **guest** with password **guest**.
+When writing Wiki pages you need to know the markup conventions:

-The "Help/Guide" link at the top of  every page gives a good description of the markup language etc.  From there you can get to the [main guide to the Trac Wiki formatting](wiki-formatting).
-The notes on this page are the GHC team's observations and/or clarifications.
+- The [Help/Guide link](trac-guide) at the top of  every page gives a good description of the markup language etc.
+- From there you can get to the [main guide to the Trac Wiki formatting](wiki-formatting).

+The notes on the rest of this page are the GHC team's observations and/or clarifications.

+The GHC Wiki is open to everyone to edit, but you need to be logged in to edit.
+If you don't have an account, just [log in](/trac/ghc/trac/ghc/login) as user **guest** with password **guest**.

 ## Formatting list items with multiple paragraphs